chriskmnds/blackjack-webapp/README.md

 ### Connecting multiple users

 Once the frontend server is running, you may open `http://localhost:8000` in a new browser window and join a running game as another user (or new game if no active users).
+There is no waiting or clicking needed - you immediately enter to play.
 Reloading the browser will disconnect the current user and reconnect a new one.
-The current game will also restart.
-This is the expected behaviour although may also lead to a potential bug (see *known issues* below).
+The current game will also restart if user was active in a running game.
+This is the "expected" behaviour although may also lead to a potential bug (see *known issues* below).
 You have a choice to Hit or Stick.

 ### What to expect